Magnetic Order Driven Ultrafast Phase Transition in NdNiO$_3$: Coherent Phonons and Nd Magnetism

-We also tracked the induced order on the Nd site as an additional probe of the changes in the magnetic order where the long-range Nd order arises from a very weak magnetic coupling to Ni via the Nd-O-Ni bonding.
-By tuning to the Nd M$_4$ resonance ($\sim$ 1000 eV) at the same wave-vector as the Ni ordering\cite{Scagnoli:2008iu}, we explored how the Nd ordering responds to the change in Ni ordering.
-In addition to a fast initial drop at the same rate as the collapse of Ni magnetic order (see Fig.\ \ref{Fig2}C), there is a strong oscillatory component with a period of $\sim$ 450 fs that is rapidly damped within a few ps, due to a coherent phonon rather than a Nd magnon.
-The oscillation period is consistent with the soft phonon associated with the Nd site\cite{Zaghrioui:2001kk}, which we also observed with optical reflectivity (Figure S6).
-The ringing in the Nd magnetic scattering is related to changes in the Nd-O-Ni exchange path and the time-scale of the damped oscillation is consistent with time-resolved measurements of the collapse of the CO state\cite{Esposito:2018kb}.
-Note that the fit to Nd data was restricted to the early time region (between Nd intensity of 0.6 and 1) and results in the same width of initial drop in order as the Ni case, which implies the Nd senses the Ni long-range order collapses in the first 200 fs.
-This connection and the coherent phonon mode will be explored in more detail in the discussion section.
+\jwf{In connection to the lattice modes that slow the CO transition, we discovered a route that connects these dynamics in the measurements of the magnetism at the Nd site in relation to Ni.
+Based on mean field theory, the long-range Nd sub-lattice order is induced by Ni sub-lattice and arises from a very weak magnetic coupling to Ni via the Nd-O-Ni bonding that acts as a field to order the nominally paramagnetic Nd moments\cite{GarciaMunoz:1994dk}.
+This can be probed by tuning to the Nd M$_4$ resonance ($\sim$ 1000 eV) at the same wave-vector as the Ni ordering\cite{Scagnoli:2008iu}, allowing us to explore how the Nd ordering responds to the change in Ni ordering.
+We find that under full collapse of order at the Ni sub-lattice, the Nd sub-lattice is less disordered.
+A quench of Ni magnetic moment will fully quench the effective field that maintained the Nd order and a full collapse would be expected on the Nd site as well, but not observed in measurements.
+Furthermore, the dynamics of the Nd order show that in addition to a fast initial drop at the same rate as the collapse of Ni magnetic order (see Fig.\ \ref{Fig3}B), there is a strong oscillatory component with a period of $\sim$ 450 fs that becomes rapidly damped within a few ps.
+This magnetic dynamics are generated by a coherent phonon that is strongly coupled to the Nd magnetic order.
+Note that if we restrict the fit of the Nd data to the early time region (between Nd intensity of 0.6 and 1) then it results in the same width of initial drop in order as the Ni case, which implies the Nd senses that the Ni long-range order collapses in the first 200 fs.
+Further, the extended temporal fit, including the relaxation, separates the coherent oscillation period that is consistent with the soft phonon associated with the Nd site\cite{Zaghrioui:2001kk}, which we also observed with optical reflectivity in the paramagnetic phase.
+These findings allows us to tie the frequency of this oscillation to a $X^{+}_5$ phonon mode that is present in both low and high temperature phases.
+(Figure S1).
+Note that with the time resolution of this experiment we are not able to see the faster modes associated with the breathing mode ($R^{+}_1$) or rotations, which occur in the sub 100 fs regime.
+The ringing in the Nd magnetic scattering is related to changes in the Nd-O-Ni exchange path that is explored in more detail in the following.
+As noted by the dashed line in Fig.\ \ref{Fig3}, the period of the damped oscillation is consistent with the IMT transition time, implying a direct structural link with the electronic transition.
+Observation of phonon mode at the wavevector of the magnetic order demonstrates a coherent coupling mechanism between a structural distortion and magnetism, which was anticipated in PrNiO$_3$ and NdNiO$_3$\cite{Park:2012hg,Varignon:2017is,Mercy:2017il}, but not previously observed.}